Fungal Infection – Diagnosis, Symptoms, and Treatment

 Tinea corporis typically manifests as itchy, circular, red, scaly plaques that spread outward.
 They usually have central clearing and raised borders.
 This is why this condition is commonly referred to as “ringworm.”

-Tinea cruris (“jock itch”) is characterized by a red patch on the inner thigh that spreads outwards and has central clearing.
-It’s border may have tiny vesicles or “blisters.”
+Tinea cruris (“jock itch”) is characterized by a red patch on the inner thigh that spreads outwards and has a central clearing.
+Its border may have tiny vesicles or “blisters.”
 The infection can spread to areas around the groin or buttocks.

 Tinea unguium (onychomycosis) is characterized by nail discoloration (yellow/brown) and separation of the nail plate from the nail bed.